 MSI has several implications in the management of patients with solid cancers4.
-First, MSI can contribute to initial LS screening tests as it has been observed in almost 95% of inherited malignancies associated with LS5.
-Second, MSI status represents a positive prognostic value for localized CRC and gastric cancers6.
+First, detection of MSI can be used as a screening strategy for LS, as almost 95% of the LS-associated malignancies have MSI 5.
+Secondly, MSI status represents a positive prognostic value for localized CRC and gastric cancers6.
 Finally, in recent years, MSI has gained considerable attention as a predictive marker of immune checkpoint inhibitor therapy response across multiple tumor types5,6.

 MSI detection: selected MS markers analysis or broader investigation?

 Identification of MSI relies on comparing the size of selected microsatellites in normal and tumor tissue of the same individual.
 The extent of the repeat length variation determines the MSI level of the assessed tumor, which can then be classified as MS-instable or MS-stable6.